ADA-research/graphclusterpool/README.md

 ## Using the layer

 Although we aim to release the layer on PyG, in the mean time the layer can be used by simply importing the ```cluster_pool.py``` file into your code, which contains the ```ClusterPooling``` class.
 This class can be used in the same way as many other pooling layers.

+## Other
+The ```other``` dir contains some temporary code used to convert certain formats to create some needed information for plotting graphs etc. It is included for the advanced reader, as it is undocumented.